 A background thought to all of this is that you should be thinking of yourself as a college sophomore or junior, not a middle or high school student.

-Another background thought is that many of the applications from a given city are virtually identical.
+Another background thought is that many of the applications from a given city appear to have indistinguishable resumes.
 This is often because there is a buzz in that city that channels the students into certain competitions so that they can prove how good they are.
 What we do at the Institute is very different: we do research, and we strive to fit into the collaborative stream of the research world.
 You should certainly be happy with what you have achieved in competitions, but it is only relevant here if you have turned that work into something useful that becomes a lasting product for others to use.

 So here are some specific ideas that you might want to consider when you allocate space on your resume and cover letter.